Site wide notice

 Health and Safety Considerations:

 • Do not put your hand inside of the printer while it is operating.
-The internal temperature of the
+The internal temperature of the 3D printer gets very hot during printing.

 • Do not remove your object from the printer until the build plate has cooled to 45 Celsius or below.
 This will ensure that you do not burn your fingers and will prevent the object from warping.